stablestud/adsorber/README.md

 * `-y, --yes, --assume-yes`
 * `-h,  --help`

-### Options:
+### Options (optional):

 #### `-s, --systemd`:
-Used with `install`.
+Use with `install`.
-* installs the systemd.timer scheduler, skipping the scheduler prompt.
+* Installs the systemd.timer scheduler, skipping the scheduler prompt.
 Files are placed into `/etc/systemd/system` by default.
 #### `-c, --cronjob`:
-Used with `install`.
+Use with `install`.
-* installs the cron scheduler, skipping the scheduler prompt.
+* Installs the cron scheduler, skipping the scheduler prompt.
 File is placed into `/etc/cron.weekly/` by default.
 #### `-ns, --no-scheduler`:
-Used with `install`
+Use with `install`
-* skips the installation of a scheduler.
+* Skips the installation of a scheduler.
 You'll need to update Adsorber manually.
 #### `-y, --yes, --assume-yes`:
 Answers all prompts with `yes` e.g.,